ialexpw/ViroCMS/README.md

 * User authentication and capability, control access to individual users
 * Article management, create a blog easily using the built-in tools
 * Backup/restore with a single click inside the interface
+* Easy to translate using a single file